michael-betz/michael-betz.github.io/_posts/2018-12-16-fan-tas-tic-score-reels.markdown

 ![inp_board_back]({{ site.baseurl }}/uploads/fan/inp_board_back.jpg)

-The the `PCF8574` IO extension chip is on the backside of the board.
+The `PCF8574` IO extension chip is on the backside of the board.

 ## The output extension board
 This board provides 8 open-drain output channels.
 Its main goal is to drive